 Bridgeway’s mission embraces an extraordinary purpose stated as, “A world without genocide.
-Partners effecting extraordinary community and world change.”
+Partnering to create an extraordinary future for our clients, community, and world.”

 Clearly, the wish to eradicate the practice of genocide in the world is shared by many, but it remains merely "a goal" until people take action.
 For that reason, we have included it as part of our mission statement and have devoted time, effort, and resources to this urgent pursuit.
 In fact, we have a staff member who spends a significant portion of her time working in locales around the world where the pain and suffering of genocide is widespread.
 In the same vein, a core focus of our philanthropic efforts is peacemaking and ensuring human rights.